-Other suggestions to why God may allow continued demonization of a believer:
+Other suggestions as to why God may allow continued demonization of a believer:

-2. God may give opportunity to learn of how to recognize and deal with demons in the lives of others who are suffering similarly (2 Corinthians 1:3-4).
-I went through a lot of demonic attacks, and it gave me a lot of insight on how satan’s kingdom operates.
+2. God may give an opportunity to learn how to recognize and deal with demons in the lives of others who are suffering similarly (2 Corinthians 1:3-4).
+I went through a lot of demonic attacks, and it gave me a lot of insight into how satan’s kingdom operates.
 I use that insight to help others.

-3. The demonically attacked Christian may learn how to walk in more so of dependence of God in the midst of hard circumstances (Psalm 119:92).
+3. The demonically attacked Christian may learn how to walk in more so of dependence on God in the midst of hard circumstances (Psalm 119:92).

 4. God may allow for the testing of a Christian’s faith with the attacks, just as Job’s faith was tested (Job 1:6-12; Job 2:1-6).